weslbo/AI-050/README.md

 In order to run these samples yourself, you'll need:

 - A subscription with Azure OpenAI resource deployed.
-Recommended to deploy in East US, as we will have to deploy gpt-4o and dall-e-3
+Recommended to deploy in East US, as we will have to deploy gpt-4o and dall-e-3.
+Check out [this](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models) article for region availability
     - 2 Deploments: gpt-4o and dalle3
 - Visual studio Code, with following extensions:
     - Jupyter: https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter